michielbdejong/fxa-self-hosting/README.md

 ### Step 3: Run build.sh

 The `build.sh` script from this repo will build the necessary Docker images.
 This will probably take up to half an hour, so grab a coffee.
+You should run this script regularly, for instance when a new patch version of node 0.10 becomes available.

 ### Step 4: Run setup.sh